Ernyoke/ervin-szilagyi-static-site/src/articles/building-super-slim-containerized-lambdas-revisited.md

 The size of this image is 4.03 MB, of which the final base image itself (`chainguard/static`) accounts for approximately 1.33 MB, while the remaining 2.7 MB is the executable.
 Admittedly, my Lambda function does not do a lot and has only a few dependencies (the code for the function can be found here: [GitHub](https://github.com/Ernyoke/aws-lambda-benchmarks/tree/main/aws-lambda-compute-pi-rs/src)).
 More importantly, we followed the steps outlined above to achieve this reduced size:

-1. WWe use a builder image to compile the executable.
+1. We use a builder image to compile the executable.
 2. We copy only the necessary files from this image-specifically, the executable named `bootstrap`
 3. We use `chainguard/static` to run the Lambda function.
 We could have used Distroless as well, which would result in a slightly larger image size (4.68 MB).
 4. We use the `x86_64-unknown-linux-musl` toolchain to build the executable, ensuring that libc is statically linked.